 The Émile Boutmy Scholarship

-Excluding specific programmes under agreements and One Year Master Programmes, students with French nationality or from a European Economic Area (EEA) country may be eligible for the Crous bursary.
+Excluding specific programmes under agreements and One Year Master Programmes, students with French nationality or from a European Economic Area (EEA) country may be eligible for the Crous scholarships.

 All students that meet the CROUS conditions, from level 0bis to level 7, are exempt from paying tuition fees.
-CROUS bursary students from levels 0bis to 7 will also be eligible (according to their scheme) for a 50 to 75% additional cost of living bursary from Sciences Po.
+CROUS scholarship holders from levels 0bis to 7 will also be eligible (according to their scheme) for a 50 to 75% additional cost of living scholarship from Sciences Po.

-For more information see our bursaries and financial aid webpage.
+For more information see our scholarships and financial aid webpage.

 Financial aid for non-scholarship students